malpal64/GVSU-CIS350-ECMM/docs/homework4.md

 Select and describe two tasks for your projects.

 Task 1: Make 4 playable characters for the game.
-We

 Task 2: Finish tutorial.